Tonbridge Grammar School: Early years: 1905-1913

 Tonbridge Grammar School for Girls opened on 24 January 1905 in the Technical Institute in Avebury Avenue Tonbridge with just 19 girls as pupils on the top floor of Tonbridge Library.
 The headmistress and only teacher was Miss Taylor who introduced the school motto, Courage and Honour.
 The school moved to its current site in Deakin Leas in 1913, after Tonbridge Library became too small to accommodate the growing numbers.

 Middle years: 1919-1974

-The Education Act of 1944 made the County School into the County Grammar School for Girls for pupils who passed the new Eleven Plus exam.
-Later, in 1957, the school hall, science block, gymnasium, Head teacher’s office and school office were added.
+The Education Act 1944 made the County School into the County Grammar School for Girls for pupils who passed the new Eleven Plus exam.
+Later, in 1957, the school hall, science block, gymnasium, Head teacher's office and school office were added.
 In 1963, the school swimming pool was opened and later in 1967, the library wing and music blocks were built.

 In 1974, the Hillview annexe was built, and was later named after former head mistress Miss Mitchener; The Mitchener Hall.